sabrinamerkin/sabrinamerkin.github.io/_posts/2023-09-27-Upload-in-Progress.md

 X_train, X_test, y_train, y_test = train_test_split(X, y, train_size = 0.8, random_state = 123)
 ```

 We will start by creating a [linear regression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html) model from our training data.
-Linear regression provides coefficient values that can be used to understand the impact of each feature on the target variable `Salary`.
+Linear regression provides coefficient values that can be used to understand the impact of each predictor variable on the target variable `Salary`.
 It is important to note that this model will assume a linear relationship between the predictor variables and `Salary`.

 ```python
 # Fit a linear regression model